 State Executive Committee

 Michael Berk, Starkville, CHAIR

 Paul Gore, Jackson

 Rose Johnson, Gulfport

 Louis Skrmetta, Gulfport (Coast Group Delegate)

 In December 2011, then-Governor Barbour re-started efforts to open state waters to oil and gas exploration and development – including the pristine Gulf Islands National Seashore.
-The Sierra Club has revived the 12 Miles South Coalition from the original anti-drilling push in 2004, which is a diverse alliance of community and business interests.
-The Sierra Club has filed legal actions to challenge the proposal and is working to educate and build broad public momentum to defeat the proposal once again.
+The Sierra Club revived the 12 Miles South Coalition from the original anti-drilling push in 2004, which is a diverse alliance of community and business interests.
+The Sierra Club has recently (June, 2014, with Gulf Restoration Network) won the legal challenge to MDA's Economic Impact Study.
+We continue to educate and build broad public momentum to defeat the proposal completely.